 At present, oil accounts for 90 % of the national revenue and more than half of GDP and renewable energy for less than 1 % of demand.
 Kuwait thus needs clever and comprehensive solutions.
 With abundant wind and solar resources, the potential is at hand.

 Energy Modelling Lab supports steps to reach net-zero emissions in Kuwait by 2060.
 We are developing an energy modelling framework that allows us to identify the least-cost and most feasible green energy systems.
-Based on these results we are able to designate pathways to integrate the new solutions across five key-sectors: Energy, Industry, Agriculture, Land-Use, and Waste.
+Based on these results we are able to designate pathways to integrate the new solutions across five key sectors: Energy, Industry, Agriculture, Land-Use, and Waste.

-Energy Modelling Lab develops a database for energy and GHG emissions, build consensus on ambitions and shortlist decarbonization options.
+Energy Modelling Lab develops a database for energy and GHG emissions, build consensus on ambitions, and shortlist decarbonization options.

-We develop an energy model featuring different scenarios including rapid expansion of renewable fuel market and reduced exports.
+We develop an energy model featuring different scenarios including rapid expansion of the renewable fuel market and reduced exports.